What soaps and products can I use with my greywater system?

 Read the ingredients!
 Visit the Cosmetic Database a project of the Environmental Working Group and enter products to see how they rate for toxicity.
 Glycerine Bar Soaps are better than other bar soaps which are usually made with lye.

 If you choose a shampoo/conditioner that has sodium, but it's lower on the list or mentioned once instead of several times, chances are with it being diluted in your shower water, your plants and soil will be fine.
-The key is always to take good care of your soil and get rainwater to flush your rainwater basins periodically.
+The key is always to take good care of your soil and get rainwater to flush your greywater basins periodically.